L1NUXexe/WolvCTF-2025-Forensics-WU/WolvCTF_2025_Breakout_Forensics_WU.md

 Note that a **CH8 file** is commonly associated with **CHIP-8**, a simple interpreted programming language used for running retro games and applications.
 These files typically contain **CHIP-8 bytecode** that can be executed using a **CHIP-8 emulator**.

-What I do next is extract the hidden **breakout.ch8** file using Steghide, so I type: `steghide extract -sf breakout.jpg`
+What I do next is extract the hidden **breakout.ch8** file, so I type: `steghide extract -sf breakout.jpg`

 ![](https://i.imgur.com/Kkiner8.png)